ChristofSchwarz/qs-enigma-pushdata/README.md

 #
  * edit push.js to match your app id, table and data structure
  * run it from the Command Prompt using "node push.js"

+More info on Enigma can be found here> https://github.com/qlik-oss/enigma.js/

 Enjoy pushing data into Qlik.